pivotal/docs-tap/workloads/spec-reference.md

 The `image-scanner` resource is included only in `ootb-supply-chain-testing-scanning`.
-This resource is responsible for scanning a container image, either built by using the supply chain or prebuilt, persisting the results in<!--฿ Consider replacing with |causes|. ฿--> the store, and gating the image from moving forward in case the CVEs found are not compliant with the ScanPolicy referenced by the ImageScan object create for doing so.
+This resource is responsible for scanning a container image, either built by using the supply chain or prebuilt, persisting the results in the store, and gating the image from moving forward in case the CVEs found are not compliant with the ScanPolicy referenced by the ImageScan object create for doing so.